Occitan Party: Electoral and political action

 Since 1987, the Occitan Party has contested elections at all levels in different constituencies.
 In the 1997 parliamentary elections, the POC's best candidates polled 1.8% of the vote.
 Party members hold office in a few townships, including Saint-Hostien.

 The Occitan Party takes part in economical or regional development struggles.
 Its members are active in struggles for the keeping of local jobs, against wholesale tourist commercialization, against the nuclear power industry, and for the preservation of Occitania's natural environment.
 They also take part in the defence of the Occitan language and identity.

 The Party's paper, Occitània, comes out every two months.

 International relationships

 The Occitan Party belongs to the Fédération Régions et Peuples Solidaires federation which brings together different regionalist and nationalist political movements in the French state.
 The Occitan Party also belongs to the European Free Alliance.

 Internal organisation

 Local or departmental committees are grouped in regional federations.
 The National Council brings together delegates from the different regional federations (the party's parliament).
 The National Bureau is elected every two years by a Congress that is open to every party member.

+Ideology

+The Occitan Party is described as left-wing, and actively cooperates with fellow left-wing parties such as the French Socialist Party, Green Party, and other left-wing regionalist parties in France such as the Party of the Corsican Nation and the Breton Democratic Union.
+The party subscribes to socialist ideals, and argues that every Occitan worker "should be able to earn a wage directly linked to his work, almost independently of market conditions."
+The party supports the alter-globalization movement and discusses the destructive impact of globalization on the environment as well as regional languages, including Occitan.
+The party also describes itself as anti-fascist, and beyond praising the French Socialist Party, its electoral ally, the Occitan Party also wrote positive statements about the French Communist Party, and called for negotiations that would open the Communist Party to embracing regionalist causes.

+It defines itself as an "autonomist progressive movement" and particularly focuses on local and regional politics, including grassroots protests, environmental groups, Occitan cultural circles, and trade unions.
+According to its program, the Occitan Party fights for "the recognition and the autonomy of the Occitanian country" and declares its active presence "in the economic struggles or against the threats to the [Occitan] territory”, "in the struggles for jobs, against touristification, against nuclear energy, for the safeguard of the natural patrimony" and "in the actions to protect the Occitanian language and identity".
+The party also supports the independence and regionalist movements of other nations within France such as Brittany and Corsica, while also supporting Catalan independence and Scottish independence.
+In its declaration, the POC expressed its support for the indigenous "peoples' right to self-determination" and native "peoples' right to protect their political, economic and cultural rights".